This article series is now available as a professionally formatted, distraction free ebook to read offline at your leisure. Click here to buy.

 Inclusiveness and universality.
 Traditional honor is exclusive.
 Not everyone is welcome to the club and the code of honor doesn’t apply to everybody – just members.
 Christ and his disciples taught a doctrine that was just the opposite: inclusive and universal.
 Open to any who believed.
 This idea of inclusiveness and universality was summed up nicely in Paul’s epistle to the Galatians when he said, “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.”

 Inner intent over outward appearances.
-Traditional honor is based on your public reputation.
+Traditional honor is based on your public reputation, your “good name.”
 Christianity teaches that what the world thinks of you is not as important as what God thinks of you.
 Moreover, it emphasizes the importance of private intent and faith.
 For example, it’s not enough that you don’t have actual, physical sex with another man’s wife, you can’t even think about it.
 Because the chamber of a man’s mind and heart can only be seen by him, only the individual (and his God) can judge whether his intent and faith are adequate.

 Pacifism.
 While countless wars have been fought “with the cross of Jesus going on before,” Christianity has also inspired many of its believers to devoted pacifism.
 Christ’s radical teaching to “turn the other cheek” and to “bless those that curse you” turned honor on its head; a Christian could find ample support in his scriptures that it was more honorable not to retaliate when insulted or attacked than to strike back.
 The example of Christ submitting willfully on the cross would inspire countless Christian martyrs to lay down their lives rather than fight back physically.
+For early Christians, the idea that a Christian could receive full military honors at death would have been an oxymoron.

 As Christianity spread and became the state religion for kingdoms and empires, the competing demands of traditional honor culture and faith created a moral and philosophical quandary.
 Traditional honor still had a primal hold on men, but elements of their new religion seemed to run completely counter to it.
 To bridge this seemingly insurmountable divide, Christian rulers during the Middle Ages “Christianized” traditional honor by developing the aristocratic Code of Chivalry.
 Chivalry wedded together primitive honor’s emphasis on public reputation, but added new moral virtues to the code that had to be kept to maintain that reputation, and thus keep the honor of one’s peers.